 Formatting dialogue correctly can trip up even the most talented writer.
 From the outside it can appear that formatting dialogue is a black box of contradictory rules.
 In this article I want to dispel this myth and detail a set of easy-to-use guidelines that will allow you to grasp the basic building blocks of dialogue formatting.

-The best way to explain the rules of formatting dialogue is to use an example.
 In this article we will follow the steps that are required to format the following section of dialogue:

 Hi have you seen my cat said Bob.
 No said Bill I have no idea where your cat is.
 If you see my cat will you let me know questioned Bob looking sad.
 Of course replied Bill with a tone of concern.

-Formatting Dialogue: New speaker, new line
+Formatting Dialogue: New Speaker, New Line

 This is a pretty easy rule to apply.
 Each time a new speaker speaks you place the line of dialogue on a new line.
 This line should also be indented (assuming you are indenting new paragraphs).
 We can see how this applies to our example: